syncfusion-content/xamarin-docs/Xamarin/SfListView/Grouping.md

 The SfListView supports sorting the groups based on custom logic applied to either [SfListView.DataSource.GroupComparer](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.DataSource.Portable~Syncfusion.DataSource.DataSource~GroupComparer.html) property or [GroupDescriptor.Comparer](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.DataSource.Portable~Syncfusion.DataSource.GroupDescriptor~Comparer.html) added to the `DataSource.GroupDescriptors` collection.

 In custom group comparer, all the items present in a group compares each other based on the items count to each group sorted accordingly.
 You can download the entire sample code [here](https://github.com/SyncfusionExamples/xamarinforms-listview-custom-sorting-groups-)

+N> If the `PropertyName` in the [SortDescriptor](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.DataSource.Portable~Syncfusion.DataSource.SortDescriptor.html) and `GroupDescriptor` are same and if you have implemented both the custom `SortComparer` and `GroupComparer` then the custom `GroupComparer` method will be invoked for better sorting performance.
+To sort the data items alone using `SortComparer`, set the different `PropertyName` in both `SortDescriptor` and `GroupDescriptor` properties.

 {% tabs %}
 {% highlight xaml %}